rougin/combustor/README.md

 ```

 > [!NOTE]
-> Using the `install:wildfire` command installs [Wildfire](https://roug.in/wildfire/) package while the `install:doctrine` installs [Credo](https://roug.in/credo/) package.
+> Using the `install:wildfire` command installs the [Wildfire](https://roug.in/wildfire/) package while the `install:doctrine` installs the [Credo](https://roug.in/credo/) package.

 ## Reminders

-Prior in executing any commands, kindly ensure that the **database tables are defined properly** (foreign keys, indexes, relationships, normalizations) in order to minimize the modifications after the code structure has been generated.
+Prior in executing any commands, kindly ensure that the _**database tables are defined properly**_ (foreign keys, indexes, relationships, normalizations) in order to minimize the modifications after the code structure has been generated.

 Also, please proceed first in generating models, views, or controllers to database tables that are having _**no relationship with other tables**_ in the database.